yousty/event_store_client/docs/catch_up_subscriptions.md

 #### Filtering by prefix

-This will only subscribe to all streams with a name that begin with `user-`:
+This will only subscribe to all streams with a name that begins with `user-`:

 ```ruby
 EventStoreClient.client.subscribe_to_all(handler: proc { |res| }, options: { filter: { stream_identifier: { prefix: ['user-'] } } })